ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - Note that answers to non-review questions are in the back of the book so you can check that your answer is correct.
 - Solutions to the review exercises will be posted on bCourses.
 - If you collaborate with other students when working on a HW assignment, please include the names of those students in your submission.
 - You must write your own answers (using your own words).
-Copy and plagiarism will not be tolerated (see Academic Honesty policy).
+Copy and plagiarism will not be tolerated (see _Academic Honesty_ policy).

 ### Discussion

 - Discussion is an important part of the class and is meant to supplement lecture.
 - Your GSI will review and expand on concepts introduced in lecture and encourage you to problem solve in groups.
-- There will be regular short quizzes given in discussion to test your understanding.
+- There will be about 4/5 short quizzes given in discussion to test your understanding.
-- Your quiz scores will NOT be part of your grade.
+- Your quiz scores __will NOT__ be part of your grade.
 - Students must attend the discussion group they are officially registered in.